brucemack/microlink/README.md

 have higher priority.* T-Mobile uses 6 (the best) for their "real" customers (i.e. pre-paid subscribers) and 7 for Mint Mobile.
 Interestingly, T-Mobile branded hot-spots run on level 9 (the worst).

+## Notes on SNTP

+MicroLink will update its internal time using an NTP server.
+The main value of this is to ensure that the timestamps on the internal log messages are correct.

+The SNTP message protocol is quite simple.
+The request is 68 bytes, mostly zeros.
+The non-zero bytes are as follows:

+* Byte 0: (binary) 00 100 011.
+This denotes an SNTPv4 client request.
+* Byte 1: zero
+* Byte 2: 6
+* Byte 3: 0xec
+* Bytes 12-15: (ascii) UKNO
+* Bytes 40-43: The client's current time in seconds since the Epoch, big endian format.

+The response that comes back has been observed to be around 52 bytes, although this may vary in some situations.
+The important information in the response is:

+* Byte 0: (binary) 00 100 100.
+This denotes an SNTPv4 server response.
+* Bytes 40-43: The server's current time in seconds since the Epoch, big endian format.

 ## Speeds and Feeds